Learning to Reason with Neural Networks: Generalization, Unseen Data and Boolean Measures: Mismatched setting

 The proof of Theorem~\ref{thm:can_dist_shift} is presented in Appendix~\ref{sec:proof_mismatch}.
 In the rest of this section, we empirically show that the condition of zero bias stated in Theorem~\ref{thm:can_dist_shift} is no longer necessary if linear neural networks of large enough depth or small enough initialization are used.
 In fact, the generalization error of linear neural networks makes a transition from the value proved in Theorem~\ref{thm:can_dist_shift} to the Boolean influence as deeper models or smaller scales of initialization are used.
-We take $f(x_1, x_2, \ldots, x_{11}) = 1+2x_1-3x_2 +4x_3 -\cdots-11x_{10} +12x_{11}$ as the target function.
-We consider linear neural networks with hidden layers of size 256 and we train using mini-batch SGD.
+We take $f(x_1, x_2, \ldots, x_{11}) = 1+2x_1-3x_2 +4x_3 -\cdots-11x_{10} +12x_{11}$ as the function that we want to learn.
+We consider linear neural networks with hidden layers of size 256.
 Figure~\ref{fig:linear} (left) shows the effect of depth: we initialize weights and biases independently using the uniform distribution $\mathcal{U}(-\frac{1}{\sqrt{N_{in}}} , \frac{1}{\sqrt{N_{in}}})$ where $N_{in}$ is the input dimension of the respective layer.
 We plot the generalization error in the holdout setting with respect to the corresponding frozen coordinate at training, together with the value of the Boolean influence of each coordinate.
 We observe that with the increase of depth, the generalization error tends to the Boolean influence.
-Figure~\ref{fig:linear} (right) shows the role of initialization: we take a linear neural network with 3 layers and we initialize weights and biases using the uniform distribution $\mathcal{U}(-N_{in} ^ {-\alpha} , N_{in} ^ {-\alpha})$ with $\alpha$ taking value in $\{0.5, 1, 1.5, 2, 2.5\}$.
+Figure~\ref{fig:linear} (right) show the role of initialization: we take a linear neural network with 3 layers and we initialize weights and biases using the uniform distribution $\mathcal{U}(-N_{in} ^ {-\alpha} , N_{in} ^ {-\alpha})$ with $\alpha$ taking value in $\{0.5, 1, 1.5, 2, 2.5\}$.
 It can be seen that as the initialization scale decreases, the generalization error tends to the Boolean influence.